-- Housing of construction crew and canteen; - Storage of construction materials; - Parking lot and maintenance area for the construction machinery and equipment; - Septic tank for the housing and canteen and disposal of effluent; - Accidental spillage of hazardous materials; - Accumulation of discarded and excessive materials;
+- Housing of construction crew and canteen.
+It is expected that the number of people residing in the camp will be limited to the non-local personnel, maximum 15 people, including the guards.
+However, the camp will be used for resting during the day if needed. - Storage of construction materials; - Parking lot and maintenance area for the construction machinery and equipment; - Septic tank for the housing and canteen and disposal of effluent;

-Accumulation of construction debris and residential solid waste.
+- Accidental spillage of hazardous materials; - Accumulation of discarded and excessive materials; - Accumulation of construction debris and residential solid waste.